Harrell18W/schedule-keeper/docs/using-slack-bot.md

     * Explicitly state the time you started working for a customer
     * Can be a time in the future, to say you will start working for a customer
     * See time section for acceptable inputs
+* date (optional)
+    * Explicitly state the date you started working for a customer
+    * Can be a date in the future, to say you will start working for a customer
+    * See date section for acceptable inputs
 * customer (optional)
     * State the customer you are working for
     * If used, you will not be asked to select a customer